FlyingPumba/AndroidLayoutsPerformanceBenchmark/README.md

 ##Results:

+- LinearLayout (Vertical) with 500 TextViews:

+The results are the average of 10 runs.

+-- XML: 541 ms.
+-- Java: 380 ms.

+- LinearLayout (Vertical) with 5000 TextViews:

 The results are the average of 5 runs.

-- LinearLayout (Vertical) with 5000 TextViews:

 -- XML: 3928 ms.
 -- Java: 2908 ms.